 With involvement of our local KPMG auditors, our procedures for revenue included, amongst others, assessment of the revenue recognition method per revenue category based on IFRS 15.
-We evaluated the controls set up by management surrounding the correctness of the determination of the progress made for furnace contracts and the correctness of transfer of control of the goods sold in respect of cut-off.
+We evaluated the design and implementation of the controls set up by the Management Board surrounding the correctness of the determination of the progress made for furnace contracts and the correctness of transfer of control of the goods sold in respect of cut-off.
 Detailed procedures were performed, including testing on a sample basis underlying evidence of revenue recognized.
-Both contracts and other documentation (amongst others sales orders, shipping documents, third party confirmations) were assessed to determine accurate revenue recognition in relation to the existence of revenue.
-Sales transactions taking place before and/or after year-end were assessed to ensure that revenue was recognized in the appropriate period.
+Both contracts and other documentation (amongst others sales orders, shipping documents, third party confirmations) were assessed to determine accurate revenue recognition in relation to the existence of revenue and to determine whether sales transactions taking place before and/or after year-end were recognized in the appropriate period.